choas/choas.github.io/_posts/2020-04-14-dvorak-game-tinymush.md

 Anyway I really like the concept behind the Dvorak Game and you can print out the decks and play it offline (with your family).

 Another Big Bang Theory Game: [rock paper scissors Spock lizard](https://en.wikipedia.org/wiki/Rock_paper_scissors#Additional_weapons)

+## Update

+I found out that `FROM` supports an `AS` parameter.
+I adjusted the Dockerfile which reduced the image size to 1/5.
+See more at [Dockerfile FROM AS — C64 Emulator](/2020/05/02/dockerfile-from-as-c64-emulator/).